Night Sky and Telescope Viewing

 Astrophotography Camera Requirements:

-If you bring a Canon, Nikon, Pentax DSLR Camera that has a removeable lens, we can take a photo of a colourful nebula on moonless nights if it is a clear night.
+If you bring a Canon, Nikon, DSLR Camera that has a removeable lens, we can take a photo of a colourful nebula on moonless nights if it is a clear night.
 On bright Moon nights we photograph the Moon.

 We can also take Canon or Nikon mirrorless cameras if you have the dslr lens adapter connected.
 We can also attach Sony mirrorless cameras.